Skip to content

 • GET /api/workers/heartbeats exposes worker and scheduler heartbeat state for authenticated operators.

 • GET /api/metrics exposes operator-scoped Prometheus metrics from the in-process cloud observability adapter.
+API-token callers need operator scope; desktop/gateway tokens and non-operator users are rejected.
 Use OTLP for provider-managed tracing/metrics and this endpoint for scrape-based dashboards.

 • Cloud HTTP requests emit structured request logs with request ids, role, profile, status, and duration.
 When OPEN_COWORK_CLOUD_OTLP_ENDPOINT is set, the same request observations are exported as OTLP HTTP traces and duration metrics without adding provider-specific code paths.